giadagabriele/House-Building-PM/README.md

 # House-Building-PM
-Process Mining Group Project - Università della Calabria
+***Process Mining Group Project - Università della Calabria***

-> `Report` is written in italian, `Presentation - ExamDay` is written in english
+["Report" is written in italian, "Presentation - ExamDay" is written in english]

 <br>